inducer/meshmode/doc/interop.rst

 * In a mesh, a :mod:`meshmode` "element" is a :mod:`firedrake` "cell"
 * A :mod:`meshmode` :class:`Discretization` is a :mod:`firedrake`
-  :class:`WithGeometry` created, usually
+  :class:`WithGeometry`, usually
-  created to using the function :func:`FunctionSpace` and referred to as a "function space"
+  created by calling the function :func:`firedrake.functionspace.FunctionSpace` and referred to as a "function space"
 * In a mesh, any vertices, faces, cells, etc. are :mod:`firedrake` "entities" (see `dmplex <https://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/DMPLEX/index.html>`_ for more info on how topological mesh information is stored